 The study confirmed that, in addition to power lines, poisoning was considered the main threat to vultures across Africa and contributed to the so-called “African Vulture Crisis” – a large decline of many vulture species across the continent.

 The tracking data also provided new information about the birds’ ranging behaviour.
-It revealed that non-breeding birds traveled significantly further than breeding birds and were therefore more vulnerable to human impact.
+It revealed that non-breeding birds travelled significantly further than breeding birds and were, therefore, more vulnerable to human impact.
 Some young non-breeding birds patrolled an area the size of Denmark.
 The average adult bird had a home range of about 286 square kilometres, but the range was much smaller for breeding adults at just 95 square kilometres.

 The tracking study, conducted between 2007 and 2014, required some innovative fieldwork.
 Researchers used meat lures to capture the birds at vulture feeding sites.
 Each captured bird was fitted with a 70g solar-powered tracker designed to relay detailed information every hour between 5am and 8pm – including GPS coordinates and flight speed.